What is CGRP (Calcitonin Gene Related Peptide)?

 Can the CGRP mAbs (Aimovig, Emgality, Ajovy, Vyepti) be used in pregnancy and breastfeeding?

 There is no data to answer this question yet.
 However, CGRP is suspected to play a possible role in regulating uteroplacental blood flow, myometrial and uterine relaxation, and in maintaining normal gestational blood pressure.
 Since the mAbs have a long half-life and can last in the system for 5 months, it is recommended to stop it about 6 months prior to pregnancy planning.
 The CGRP mAbs are also not recommended to use during breast-feeding since we do not have enough safety data at this time.

 The CGRP mAbs have been a major step forward for migraine prevention.
-However, up to this point, we still have not had an oral pill that has been engineered and created purely and only for migraine prevention (not “adopted” from a different medicine class as mentioned above).
+However, up to this point, we still have not had an oral pill that has been engineered, created, and researched purely and only for migraine (not “adopted” from a different medicine class as mentioned above).

 The perspective behind this is that migraine is a fluid and variable disease, fluctuating between periods of episodic migraine (1-14 headache days per month), and other periods of chronic migraine (15 or more headache days per month).
 So, having a medicine that can function as both types of treatment, depending on what type of phase the migraine is in (episodic or chronic) opens up an entirely new flexible treatment paradigm and approach which we have never had up to this point.

 So essentially, taking Nurtec ODT every other day could be used as an ongoing daily preventive strategy (the long half-life of 11 hours allows for this spread-out dosing) when the migraine is in a high frequency to chronic migraine phase.
 If it evolves back into a lower frequency episodic migraine pattern, it can then just be used abortively only when needed for a migraine attack.